rubenspgcavalcante/leaflet-ant-path/README.md

 ```

 #### map method
-AntPath has a map method as the Array, returning a new instance of
+AntPath has a map method as the Array, returning a new instance of AntPath
-AntPath *(or the child class which extends it)*:
+ *(or the child class which extends it, because of its Functor property)*:
 ```javascript
 //New path with translated path const newAnthPath = myAntPath.map(pos => latLng(pos.lat + 1, pos.lng + 1));
 ```

 ### Parameters
-The AntPath extends from the [FeatureGroup](http://leafletjs.com/reference.html#featuregroup), but you initialise with
+The AntPath extends from the [FeatureGroup](http://leafletjs.com/reference.html#featuregroup) and implements the [Path](http://leafletjs.com/reference.html#path) interface.
-the same options of a common [Polyline]((http://leafletjs.com/reference.html#polyline)), with some extra options, like the flux color.
+Initialise with the same options of a common [Polyline]((http://leafletjs.com/reference.html#polyline)), with some extra options, like the flux color.

 | name | type | example | description |
 |------|------|---------| ------------|